What Are Charge Entry Services?

 Fee Schedule Maintenance

-Annual fee schedule updates aligned with Medicare and commercial rate changes to ensure your charges reflect current allowable amounts.
+Annual fee schedule updates aligned with Medicare and commercial rate changes to verify your charges reflect current allowable amounts.

 Our Charge Entry Services Methodology